cym13/ZicFS/README.rst

                                 instead of the default one.

     Patterns:
-        Defines how directories are laid out.
-The default one is:
+        Pattern defines how directories are laid out.

-            %{author}/%{album}/%{track}
+        Note that a file's name is always considered the tracks title.
+        The default pattern is:

+            artist/album

-        Available tags are:
+        Available format tags are:

-            author: Musician's name
+            artist:    Musician's name
             album:     Album's title
-            track:  Track's title
             year:      Year of release
-            any:    Ignore this layer's name
+            any other: Ignore this layer's name

 Dependencies
 ============